FreshyMichael/fs-timeline/README.md

 <h2># Divi Timeline by FreshySites<h2>
 <hr>
-<p>Timeline Post Type, with scroll effects output via shortcode</p>
+<p>Timeline Post Type, with scroll effects output via shortcode for use with Divi Builder and Theme</p>

 [fs-timeline]